telstra/open-kilda/README.md

 only for multi-table mode.
 Current features will support single table mode till July 1, 2023.
 After that, single table mode support might be removed from any feature.

+## How to contribute to OpenKilda
+OpenKilda is an open source project that welcomes contributions from developers.
+To contribute, it is mandatory to follow our contribution [workflow](docs/contrib/workflow.md).

 ## How to build and deploy OpenKilda

 The build process described below requires to install a number of packages.
 It is recommended that you build OpenKilda on a virtual machine.